jbengler/tidyplots/README.md

 ## Acknowledgements

 tidyplots relies on a number of fantastic packages that do all the heavy lifting behind the scenes.
-These include cli, dplyr, forcats, ggplot2, ggpubr, ggrastr, ggrepel, glue, Hmisc, patchwork, purrr, ragg, rlang, scales, stringr, svglite and tidyr.
+These include cli, dplyr, forcats, ggbeeswarm, ggplot2, ggpubr, ggrastr, ggrepel, glue, Hmisc, htmltools, patchwork, purrr, rlang, scales, stringr, tidyr, and tidyselect.